 It demonstrates a basic but highly effective layout for a product landing page with a simple navigation menu, well-spaced dummy text blocks for product features, and a prominent mailing list Call-to-Action strip.

 If you want to build a more sophisticated website, check out this wireframe example.

 Newspaper Website Wireframe

-Here’s an example of a more refined wireframe that looks organized and a bit fancier than the other ones presented here.
+Here’s a wireframe example of a more refined wireframe that looks organized and a bit fancier than the other ones presented here.
 It’s ZiyaFenn’s creation and it definitely stands out from the crowd because of its typographic elements and the tessellating block form.
 This can be used as inspiration for newspapers or news blogs.

 Free sketch wireframe

 Janna Hagan created this website wireframe for people who are trying to build Shopify sites.
 It is a high-fidelity wireframe focused on the layout design, but the wireframe is also useful for building visuals.

 Regardless of what project you want to launch, there’s a lot you can learn by having a look at the wireframes created for Udacity, one of the Web’s most popular online learning sites.

 There’s nothing fancy looks-wise at this wireframe example, but you can get a good idea of how much effort was spent in laying out each block of content for an overall pleasing and harmonious effect.

 This website wireframe by Alyoop is an example of a simple digital wireframe.
 It’s neat, yet unsophisticated – a grey color palette, a few icons here and there, a few images and that’s it.
 Back to My Body Dashboard Diary is a good wireframe example for those who are just starting with this wireframing process.